RobVermazeren/Ziokoban-CLI/README.md

 ## Ideas for future features
 My list of possible improvements and extentions:
-- Add unit tests.
+- Add more unit tests.
-- Add logging. (displaying in seperate part of screen?)
+- Add logging. (displaying in separate part of screen?)
-- Support loading and playing level sets (examples on [this sokoban website](http://www.sourcecode.se/sokoban/levels))
 - Add a game clock and game info/stats on screen.
 - Add dead block detection. (real time parallel calculations and output)
 - Use STM somewhere.